mpi-sws-rse/ltltalk-backend/README.md

 	- Run `ant clean` and then `ant interactive`
 - If the server throws an error during use with the browser client
 	- Open an issue detailing the server-side error and the client-side input
+- If all previously learned rules have to be forgotten, one can clean the file `sempre-interactive/int-output/grammar.log.json`

 # Browser Client